 6. In the Letter title field, edit the title as required.

 7. In the body of the letter, type the text of the letter.
-If the template you selected contains variables, they automatically pull information straight from the patient chart and appear underlined.
+If the template you selected contains variables, the values are automatically pulled from the patient chart and underlined within the text.
 If the variable does not automatically populate with information, this means that the information is missing from the chart.

 📌 Note: If a variable is pink, click it to select from a list of options.